 Application for licensure cannot be made until all requirements for graduation have been completed.
-Before license applications can be submitted to the Kansas State Department of Education for processing, degrees must be posted by the PSU Registrar's Office, an official transcript submitted to the PSU Licensure Officer, and the PLT and content assessment must be successfully passed and reported to PSU.
+Before license applications can be submitted to the Kansas State Department of Education for processing, degrees must be posted by the PSU Registrar's Office and the PLT and content assessment must be successfully passed and reported to PSU.